-In Michigan, there is a slew of possible criminal charges for not abiding by the rules of the road and driving recklessly, whether you’re under the influence of drugs/alcohol or not.
+Reckless Driving vs. DUI: What’s the Difference?
+Reckless driving in Michigan has a slew of possible criminal charges, whether you’re under the influence of drugs/alcohol or not.
 However, there is a distinct difference between being charged with reckless driving and being charged with a DUI.

 Under state law (MCL 257.626), reckless driving is defined as: